LivePersonNY/LiveEngage-OsCommerce/CONTRIBUTING.md

 Use `npm install --only="dev"` to install grunt modules.
 Grunt must be installed globally.

-`grunt build` will create a zip file from the src and docs directorys in the build folder.
+`grunt build` will create a zip file from the src and docs directories in the build folder.

 Docker-compose up will build a develop environment from the docker_root folder.
 The site should be available at http://localhost and phpmyadmin at http://localhost:8080